 He holds her.
 “I know, love.
 I’m so sorry.
 I just…I had to be sure.”

 He turns to Sam.
 “I failed you once, Sam…and for that I’m more sorry than you will ever understand…but I won’t make that mistake again.”
 With that, he injects the boy with a heavy duty sedative.
-As Sam drifts off, Darrek murmurs, “And I will not let you hurt my son anymore.”.
+As Sam drifts off, Darrek murmurs, “And I will not let you hurt Henry anymore.”.
 He leaves supplies with Harlan in case he needs to subdue the boy.

-Darrek is very careful not to talk about Sam in front of Henry.
+Darrek is very careful not to discuss Sam in front of Henry.
 He visits the Library and continues to hit the books, both to ensure they have not missed anything and to try and identify any spells that might be of assistance in the impending apocalyptic battle.
 He spends time with Henry working with him on any spells he knows that Henry wants to learn, as well as just spending time with him.

 There are spell design rules in Ghosts of Albion.
 If there’s something you have in mind, build it.
 Every spell imaginable is in the Library and your Occultism and Intelligence are high enough that I’m not going to make you roll to find it.
 You also have access to that “I’m invoking my research” bonus that Henry had last episode when the time comes.